How To Deal With A Coworker With Borderline Personality Disorder (BPD)

 2. Keep Communication Open:

-Open communication is critical in any relationship.
-It’s essential when dealing with someone with BPD.
+Open communication is key in any relationship, especially with someone with BPD.

-For example, “I feel disrespected when you talk to me that way.”
+Instead of blaming them, express your feelings using “I” statements.
+For example, “I feel upset when you talk to me like that.”

 3. Seek Help From A Manager:

-“I’ve noticed that you’ve been having a lot of outbursts lately.
-Can we talk about what’s going on?”
+– “I’ve noticed you’ve had a lot of outbursts lately.
+Can we discuss it?”

-“I’m getting reports that you’re not following the company’s attendance policy.
+– “There are reports you’re not following the attendance policy.
 What’s going on?”

 4. Avoid Arguing:

-Arguing with someone who has BPD is usually unproductive.
-It only leads to further conflict.
+Arguing with someone who has BPD often leads to more conflict.
+Instead, stay calm, avoid blame, and don’t get defensive.

 5. Avoid Triggers:

-It’s also essential to avoid anything that could be perceived as threatening.
-That includes things like making sudden movements or raising your voice.
+Also, avoid actions that could seem threatening, like sudden movements or raising your voice.

 6. Avoid Getting Emotionally Involved:

-This can be a difficult task.
-However, remember that you are not responsible for their emotional instability.
+It might be tough, but remember you are not responsible for their emotional instability.

 How To Deal With A Coworker With Borderline Personality Disorder (BPD) (2)